-When I was very young, my favorite toys were colorful paint brushes.
-I used them to create graffiti wherever I could, on the walls, sheets, pillows, quilts, and photos.
+When I was very young, my favorite toys were colorful paintbrushes.
+I used them to create graffiti wherever I could, on the walls, sheets, pillowcases, quilts, and photos.
 Even my arms and legs were covered with my paintings.
+I would take branches from the garden and draw on the ground.
+I continue to love to paint in unusual ways.

-I started learning traditional Chinese painting and calligraphy at a very young age and continued to explore different categories of painting.
-Almost every day I was covered with ink and paint.
-It seems I was destined to be an artist.
+I started learning traditional Chinese painting and calligraphy at a very young age and throughout my life, I have continued to explore many different painting styles and art-making modes.

 After I came to the United States, I started to make works on paper, canvas, and installation that are part abstractions and part representations of Ohio's natural landscapes.
 My paintings re-envision the natural landscape of Appalachian Ohio through experimental ink painting inspired by mixed-media art.
 From the advantage of a different cultural viewpoint, I seek to inspire the audience to rethink the natural environment of people in the Appalachian region, and encourage a new vantage point of understanding.